-The convent stands about two hundred paces to the north of the place where we ascended.
+The convent stands about 200 paces to the north of the place where we ascended.
 It had been originally built of small square stones of Roman workmanship; but, having fallen into decay, it had been repaired with mud and sunburnt bricks.
-Its ground plan was nearly a square, and its general appearance outside was that of a large pound or a small kitchen garden, the walls being about 20 feet high and each side of the square extending about 200 feet, without any windows or architectural decoration.
-I entered by a low doorway on the side towards the cliff, and found myself in a yard of considerable size full of cocks, hens, women, and children, who were all cackling and talking together at the top of their shrill voices.
-A large yellow-coloured dog, who was sleeping in the sunshine in the midst of all this din, was awakened by its cessation as I entered.
+Its ground-plan was nearly a square, and its general appearance outside was that of a large pound or a small kitchen-garden, the walls being about 20 feet high, and each side of the square extending about 200 feet, without any windows or architectural decoration. entered by a low doorway on the side towards the cliff, and found myself in a vard of considerable size full of cocks, hens, women, and children, who were all cackling and talking together at the top of their shrill voices.
+A large yellow-coloured dog, who was sleeping in the sunshine in the midst of all this din. was awakened by its cessation as I entered.
 He greeted my arrival with a growl, upon which he was assailed with a volley of stones and invectives by the ladies whom he had intended to protect.
-Every man, woman, and child came out to have a peep at the stranger, but when my numerous followers, many in habiliments of the very slightest description, crowded into the court, the ladies took fright, and there was a general rush into the house, the old women hiding their faces without a moment's delay, but the younger ones taking more time in the adjustment of their veils.
-When peace was in some measure restored, and the poor dog had been pelted into a hole, the abbot, who had now permitted his long shirt to resume its usual folds, conducted me to the church, which was speedily filled with the crowd.
-It was interesting from its great antiquity, having been founded, as they told me, by a rich lady of the name of Halané, who was the daughter of a certain Kostandi, king of Roum.
-The church is partly subterranean, being built in the recesses of an ancient stone-quarry; the other parts of it are of stone plastered over.
-The roof is flat and is formed of horizontal beams of palm trees, upon which a terrace of reeds and earth is laid.
-The height of the interior is about 25 feet.
-On entering the door we had to descend a flight of narrow steps, which led into a side aisle about ten feet wide, and which is divided from the nave by octagon columns of great thickness supporting the walls of a sort of clerestory.
-The columns were surmounted by heavy square plinths almost in the Egyptian style.
+Every man, woman, and child came out to have a peep at the stranger; but when my numerous followers, many in habiliments of the very slightest description, crowded into the court, the ladies took fright, and there was a general rush into the house, the old women hiding their faces without a moment's delay. but the younger ones taking more time in the adjustment of their veils.
+When peace was in some measure restored. and the poor dog had been pelted into a hole, the abbot, who had now permitted his long shirt to resume its usual folds, conducted me to the church, which was speedily filled with the crowd.
+It was interesting from its great antiquity.

+having been founded, as they told me, by a rich lady of the name of Halané, who was the daughter of a certain Kostandi, king of Roum-viz., the Empress Helena, the mother of the Emperor Constantine.
+The church is partly subterranean, being built in the recesses of an ancient stone-quarry;